Googa92/Smack/README.md

 # Smack
 It's an example project for demonstrate Espresso tests.
-It also includes typical unit tests using JUnit4.
-All codes are written in Kotlin
+Collection of samples demonstrating different frameworks and techniques for automated testing, all background jobs syncronized by IdlingResource.
+Codes are written in Kotlin.

 # Espresso Test